-So why doesn’t it get asked?
+So why don’t people ask about struggles?
 “Most mentees are not comfortable with anything that can be perceived as a weakness or shortcoming on their part,” Matlosz said.
 He suggests developing a strong rapport with a mentor, which will make it easier to broach the tough questions, including the one about struggles.

 “It’s important to admit mistakes and tackle them as a team,” he said.
 “I try to lead by example by offering up challenges I’ve had in the past and how I worked with my colleagues to overcome them.”

-Novack would love to look critically at the business and pressure-test it, just as a potential investor would.
+She loves to look critically at the business and pressure test it, just as a potential investor would.
 It’s the best use of her time and expertise.
 “I’ve met with every Silicon Valley investor...
 I have so much knowledge about business, about what they’re looking for,” she said.

 She’d ask mentees if their addressable market is big enough, who the competition is, what the moat is, what the network effect is, and other topics likely to surface in a pitch meeting.
 “Those meaty business questions are the best questions to have,” Novack said.
 “And you don’t have to worry about looking bad in front of me because I’m not a potential investor.”